tommililja/Farse/README.md

     |> Result.defaultWith failwith
 ```

-It can also be run asynchronously from a Stream.
+It can also be run asynchronously from a Stream:

 ```fsharp
 task {